Home > Management > Management and leadership > Liberating structures: simple tools to re-engage teams

 3. Small groups of 2 to 4 participants (3 minutes per person): Offer each participant the opportunity to present their 15 % solutions to the other members of their group.

-4. Each participant (5 minutes per person): Allow each participant to benefit from advice, questions and feedback from other members of the group on their 15 % solutions previously shared.
+4. Each participant (5 minutes per person): Allow each participant to benefit from the advice, questions and feedback of the other members of the group on their 15 % solutions previously shared.

 15 % Solution offers to make big changes through small individual contributions.
-It is an effective solution for overcome a blocked, negative state of mind or a feeling of helplessness.
-It is also useful in a lean approach because it facilitates the reduction of unnecessary work.
-It is possible to associate it with other microstructures.
-In particular, Troika Consulting or Wise Crowds are good complements.
+It's an effective solution for overcome a blocked, negative state of mind or a feeling of powerlessness.
+It is also useful in a lean approach because it helps to reduce unnecessary work.
+It can be combined with other microstructures.
+In particular, Troïka Consulting and Wise Crowds are good complements.

 Liberating structures: popular and inclusive tools

-Whatever the liberating structures used, the participants experience privileged moments, both on an individual and collective level.
-And they are aware that something important is happening.
-Virtual or in person, the emotion is there.
-Inhibition fades while creativity asserts itself.
-Included, re-engaged, participants imagine and design their own future.
+Whatever the liberating structures used, the participants experience special moments, both individually and collectively.
+And they know that something important is happening.
+Virtual or face-to-face, the emotion is there.
+Inhibitions fade and creativity flourishes.
+Included and re-engaged, participants imagine and design their own future.

-“With liberating structures, participants find their rightful place: at the center of the game.”
+"With liberating structures, participants regain their rightful place: at the centre of the game.

-Ultimately, whether you are a business manager, project manager, manager of a team of volunteers, IT developer, Scrum master, consultant or even teacher, liberating structures can help you restore team engagement and build in common.
-Inclusive and engaging, they joyfully free teams from old and suboptimal ways of doing things.
-Easy to learn, they are accessible to everyone and can be used freely.
+So whether you're a business leader, project manager, volunteer team leader, IT developer, Scrum master, consultant or even a teacher, liberating structures can help you re-engage teams and build together.
+Inclusive and engaging, they happily free teams from old and sub-optimal ways of doing things.
+Easy to learn, they are available to everyone and can be used freely.

 Our expert